Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 You may not think about how much you use your hands until symptoms of arthritis start to affect them, making the activities you once enjoyed challenging or even impossible.

-by Hot Hands are single use air-activated heat packs that provide everyday warmth and are ideal for keeping your hands warm when the temperature gets cold.
+Hand Warmers by Hot Hands are single-use air-activated heat packs that provide everyday warmth and are ideal for keeping your hands warm when the temperature gets cold.
 These warmers provide safe, natural heat, so you can enjoy the great outdoors during those harsh winter months.
 Hot Hands Hand Warmers easily fit inside your gloves or pocket to provide long-lasting, soothing warmth.
-Hand Warmers

-Simply open the package, shake to activate, and place in pocket or gloves for maximum warmth.
+Simply open the package, shake to activate, and place it in a pocket or gloves for maximum warmth.
 See package for detailed instructions.

 Hot Hands warmers are great for any occasion where long-lasting heat is desired.